Dr Hannah Rumble (FHEA, PhD, MA, BA, TEFL)

 Rumble, H. (in press) “Sorting Ourselves Out: Post-mortem recycling of orthopeadic implants.”
 In Kohn, T., Gibbs, M. and Nansen, B. (Eds) Residues of Death: Disposal Reconfigured.
 Melbourne, Melbourne University Press.

-Rumble, H. (in press) ‘‘If you go down in the woods’: British Woodland Burial, Leisurely Funerals and Recreational Burial Grounds’ in Kaul, A. and Skinner, J. (Eds) Leisure and Death: Lively Encounters with Risk, Death, and Dying.
-Colorado, University of Colorado Press.
+Rumble, H. (2018) ‘‘If you go down in the woods’: British Woodland Burial, Leisurely Funerals and Recreational Burial Grounds’ in Kaul, A. and Skinner, J. (Eds) Leisure and Death: An Anthropological Tour of Risk, Death, and Dying.
+Colorado, University of Colorado Press, 261-280.

 Davies, D. and Rumble, H. (2012) Natural Burial: Traditional – Secular Spiritualities and Funeral Innovation.
 London, Continuum/Bloomsbury.